apjyotirmay/vpn-with-cloudflare/readme.md

 Generate Configuration: Create a Wireguard configuration file for your client device.
 Connect to Server: Use the private IP address of your server within your LAN.
 Conclusion
-With this setup, your traffic will be securely tunneled through Cloudflare's network using Argo Tunnel, with PiHole handling DNS requests and blocking malicious content.
+With this setup, your traffic will be securely tunneled through Cloudflare's network using Argo Tunnel, with Pi-hole handling DNS requests and blocking malicious content.
 This configuration ensures a secure and private environment without exposing ports to the public internet.

 Tips:

 Regularly update your Docker images and system packages.
 Review Cloudflare and Wireguard documentation for advanced configurations and security enhancements.
-By following this guide, you'll establish a robust and secure network solution leveraging the power of Docker, PiHole, Wireguard, and Cloudflare's Argo Tunnel.
+By following this guide, you'll establish a robust and secure network solution leveraging the power of Docker, Pi-hole, Wireguard, and Cloudflare's Argo Tunnel.